filecoin-project/lotus/README.md

 ### proof parameters

 Additional to the Filecoin FFI Git submodules, we are also bundling `proof parameters` in the `iptestground/oni-runtime` image.
-If these change, you will need to rebuild that image with `./docker-images/build-runtime.sh vX` command, where X is the next version.
+If these change, you will need to rebuild that image with `make build-images` command, where X is the next version.
 These parameters are downloaded automatically for `local:exec` if they are not present.

 ## Docker images changelog